Nurse Informaticist

 • Accreditation: Commission on Collegiate Nursing Education (CCNE)

-Nova Southeastern University – Ron and Kathy Assaf College of Nursing
+Nova Southeastern University – College of Medicine

 • Location: Fort Lauderdale, FL

-• Duration: Two years and a half years
+• Duration: Two and a half years

 How Long Does it Take to Become a Nurse Informaticist?

-Determining how long it takes to become a nurse informaticist is tricky as there are many educational paths that can be pursued.
+Determining how long it takes to become a nurse informaticist is tricky, as there are many educational paths that can be pursued.
 While nurse informaticists must earn a master’s degree at a minimum, a bachelor’s degree is not required for all master’s programs.
 Therefore, it can take from four to six postsecondary school years to complete the education necessary to become a nurse informaticist.

 How To Become a Nurse Informaticist – Step-by-Step Guide